 The kind of information you want to explore is found in the page timings report area and includes things such as the average page load time and average server response time.

 You should use the information to identify pages that are taking a particularly long time to load on certain browsers and see how you can improve speed.
 If you are noticing slow load times from particular geographies, it’s likely that users from this area have a general bandwidth challenge.
-You might want to consider offering an alternative, lightweight, page speed-optimised versions of your pages, for instance, Accelerated Mobile Pages (AMP), to users struggling with bandwidth.
+You might want to consider offering an alternative, lightweight, page speed-optimized version of your pages, for instance, Accelerated Mobile Pages (AMP), to users struggling with bandwidth.

 Some brands respond to slow server response times by using servers that are located closer to users.
 You could explore using local-market servers if this is a particular challenge for your site.
 There are also other technical solutions that can improve web performance for your global visitors and you should probably get the right technical advice to find out what’s the best approach for your needs.